Glucin

-Glucin is the name of an artificial sweetening agent similar to saccharin that was used in the early 20th century.
+Glucin is an artificial sweetening agent similar to saccharin that was used in the early 20th century.
 The substance is a sodium salt derived from coal tar.
 It is composed of a mixture of mono- and di-sulfonic acids with a chemical formula of C19H16N4.
 It typically appears as a light brown powder, easily soluble in water.
 It is insoluble in ether and chloroform.
 Glucin is about three hundred times sweeter than cane sugar.

 The use of glucin as a food additive is prohibited in much of the United States due to concerns about its health effects.